Enzo-Godoy/web-samples/README.md

 # Web-Samples
- The project it's a collection of sample with different concepts involved in Layout.
+ The project it's a collection of samples with different concepts involved in Layout.

 ## Installation

-	You don't need more than a brower and a code edit (Sublime - Bracket - Notepad++ )
+	You don't need more than a browser and a code edit (Sublime - Bracket - Notepad++ )